tylerlong/swagger-app/README.md

 - enum is only for string type ? hide it for other types
 - export to valid swagger spec and test it with swagger-ui
 - reorganize containers' code
-- package an electron app
-- should support auto upgrade
 - reorganize components/Common
 - upgrade to React 16
     - https://juejin.im/entry/5982db5d6fb9a03c350a489a
     - low priority
 - `yarn release` doesn't work
+    - UglifyJS doesn't support ES6